sarven/unit-testing-tips/README.md

 }
 ```

-:heavy_check_mark: Testing repositories in that way leads to fragile tests and then refactoring is very hard.
+:exclamation: Testing repositories in that way leads to fragile tests and then refactoring is very hard.
 To test repositories write integration tests.

 ## Test fixtures